-Tech Startup Kanarys Empowers Black Employees To Speak Up, Companies To Build Inclusive Work Culture
+Tech Startup Kanarys Empowers Black Employees To Speak Up, Companies To Improve Work Culture

 Being a successful company means more than creating innovative products.
 Whether CEOs care to admit it or not, a company’s trajectory is decided by its workforce.
 A toxic and non-diverse work culture is costly.
 Workplace culture drives employee turnover and affects the retention of underrepresented groups, costing the tech industry $16 billion each year,